cloudtraveler/avxlabs-docs/ace_security/docs/questions.md

 ---

-1. `GeoBlocking` is an Aviatrix feature that can block inbound IP traffic from IP addresses associated with particular geographic regions.
+1. `GeoBlocking` is an Aviatrix feature that can block IP traffic to/from IP addresses associated with particular geographic regions.
 What, if any, regions are being blocked?

 2. What encryption scheme is being used by the `site-to-cloud` connection with the Azure transit gateway?